Participant Privacy Information

 - 30 years after the study has completed in relation to primary research data.

-A link to Imperial College London’s data protection webpage may be found at https://www.imperial.ac.uk/admin-services/legal-services-office/data-protection/ but this is the notice most applicable to the information provided by participants and therefore takes precedence for all purposes described hereunder.
+Imperial College London’s data protection information may be found at its website, but this is the notice most applicable to the information provided by participants and therefore takes precedence for all purposes described hereunder.

 Your usual statutory rights to access, change or move your information are limited, because of exceptions applicable to some types of research, and also because we need to manage your information in specific, lawful ways in order for the research to be reliable and accurate.